 (Method 2) To Cook in a Round Frying Pan

 - Heat the pan over medium heat.
-Then, dip a folded paper towel in 2 Tbsp neutral-flavored oil and apply a thin layer of oil to the pan.
+Then, dip a folded paper towel in 2 Tbsp neutral oil and apply a thin layer of oil to the pan.
 To check if the pan is hot enough, put a drop of the egg mixture in the pan.
 When you hear a sizzling sound, the pan is ready.
 Then, pour a thin layer of the egg mixture into the pan, quickly tilting the pan so that the egg mixture coats the entire cooking surface.

 - Poke any air bubbles to release the air.
 After the bottom of the egg has set but is still soft on top, start rolling the egg into a log shape from one side to the other, starting from the far side of the pan and rolling toward the pan handle.
 Here, I added ½ sheet of nori (optional) to my omelette and then rolled.